eolatham/job-scheduler/README.md

 ## **Description**

-This program is a simple job scheduler that executes a specified number of non-interactive, background-compatible jobs concurrently, redirecting the output and error streams of each job to `<jobID>.out` and `<jobID>.err`, respectively.
+This program is a simple job scheduler written in C that executes a specified number of non-interactive, background-compatible jobs concurrently, redirecting the output and error streams of each job to `<jobID>.out` and `<jobID>.err`, respectively.

 ### **Features**